JensRahnfeld/streamlit-overlay/README.md

 ### `streamlit_overlay.heatmap_overlay(images, masks, colormap=cv2.COLORMAP_JET, toggle_label="Display Heatmap", *args, **kwargs)`

-The heatmap_visualizer function creates an instance of a component for overlaying heatmaps over images or videos within a Streamlit app.
+Creates an instance of the "heatmap_overlay" component for overlaying heatmaps, e.g. of attribution maps, over images within a Streamlit app.
 This component processes the provided masks by applying a colormap, enhancing the visualization of data overlays.

 - `images`: np.ndarray or List[Image]